Dr. Jerome Symonette - Senior Pastor Email

 Dr. Symonette’s first Christian experiences were encouraged and guided by his father and mother, the Reverends John and Elfreda Symonette of Nassau, Bahamas.
 He accepted Jesus as his personal Lord and Savior at the Ebenezer Baptist Church, Nashville, Tennessee, under the pastorate of the late Rev. N. Samuel Jones, (Director of Publications for the National Baptist Sunday School Board).
 There, he was subsequently baptized by his father, the Rev. John Symonette.
 Later, he was licensed and ordained to the ministry at the Greater Tabernacle Missionary Baptist Church, Louisville, Kentucky, by the late Dr. O. A. Hester.

 Dr. Symonette has served churches in the Bahamas, Tennessee, Kentucky, Indiana, and Florida.
-He has preached, lectured, conducted workshops, served as Conference speaker and musically performed across denominational and national lines.
+He has preached, lectured, performed, and spoken in churches, conferences, Conventions, and for colleges and Universities.
 These opportunities have brought invitations across the United States, Caribbean, Africa, France, Germany, Spain, Holland, and the Netherlands.

 Dr. Symonette has also served as Director of a Family Life Center; an Assistant Administrator and Dean at a Christian Academy; taught at a Catholic School; and served as Supervisor of Counseling for Substance Abuse and HIV/AIDS social service agency.
 Additionally, he served as a Music Coordinator and Accompanist for the University of Louisville’s Dance Academy.
 He has served as the Chairman of the Board for Friends of Children, Fort Lauderdale, Florida; and on the Board of Excel Academy Charter School, Miami, Florida.